cslant/github-project-php-docs/getting-started/configuration.md

 # 🛠 Configuration

-Here is the default configuration for Github Project PHP.
+Here is the default configuration for GitHub Project PHP.
 You can customize the configuration as per your requirements.